Clinical Courses

 Federal Criminal Justice Clinic

 The FCJC seminar includes skills exercises, simulations, lectures, case rounds, guest speakers, and discussions.
-The pre-requisites/co-requisites are Professor Siegler's Criminal Procedure II course, Evidence, and Criminal Procedure I; these courses may be taken at any time during 2L or 3L year.
-It is strongly recommended that students interested in joining the FCJC take a trial advocacy course.
+The pre-requisites/co-requisites are Evidence and Criminal Procedure I; these courses may be taken at any time during law school.
+It is strongly recommended that 3L students take the Intensive Trial Practice Workshop in September 2023 and that all students take Professor Siegler's Criminal Procedure II class.
 The FCJC is a year-long clinic.
 First priority is given to 3Ls; the remaining slots go to 2Ls.
-Students who want to learn more about the FCJC or who have questions about the enrollment requirements may contact Prof. Siegler or Prof. Zunkel.

 Previously: